oktadev/okta-blog/_source/_posts/2020-12-15-okta-linux-dotnet-server-support.md

 type: conversion
 ---

 Google's recent approach to SameSite cookie attributes caused a bit of confusion among developers.
 Especially in cases where handling redirects is necessary.
 After doing some research in the topic I'd like this article to be a guide on how to handle SameSite cookie attributes properly in production.
-This guide can serve as the basis for deploying an application to any Linux based environment—such as [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk), [Google Cloud App Engine](https://cloud.google.com/appengine)—or any VPS Linux deployment [LINK].
+This guide can serve as the basis for deploying an application to any Linux based environment—such as [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk), [Google Cloud App Engine](https://cloud.google.com/appengine)—or any VPS Linux deployment.
 Also I created a sample application to demonstrate redirect handling with the Okta login flow.
 I won't discuss the topic of [containerization](https://developer.okta.com/blog/2019/09/18/build-a-simple-dotnet-core-app-in-docker) as a possible solution, as we have resources available that give a great overview.

 ## What is Okta?